 The Employment Agency is not authorized to ensure the correctness and confirm the validity of submitted documents.

-An interagency commission and a working group must be formed for making decisions on appointment of the Compensation to the persons provided for in Subparagraph 1(f) of Article 2 of this Program.
-The composition and the rules of operation of the interagency commission and working group shall be approved by an administrative-legal act of the Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs of Georgia.
+An interagency commission and a working group must be formed for making decisions on appointment of the Compensation to the persons determined by the Subparagraph 1(f) of Article 2 of this Program.
+The composition and the rules of operation of the interagency commission and working group shall be approved by an administrative-legal act of the Minister of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs of Georgia.

-No later than within two weeks after uploading the Compensation Application the Employment Agency will review the applications together with the working group and submit them to the Interagency Commission for the making the final decision.
+No later than within two weeks after uploading the Compensation Application the Employment Agency will review the applications together with the working group and submit them to the Interagency Commission for the final decision.

-The members of the Interagency Commission provided for in Paragraph 15 of this Article include representatives (at the level of Deputy Ministers and/or Heads of Departments) of the Ministry, the Ministry of Finance of Georgia, the Ministry of Regional Development and Infrastructure of Georgia, the Ministry of Environmental Protection and Agriculture of Georgia, Ministry of Economy and Sustainable Development of Georgia, as well as authorized persons from the Employment Agency and the Social Service Agency.
+The members of the Interagency Commission provided in Paragraph 15 of this Article include representatives (at the level of Deputy Ministers and/or Heads of Departments) of the Ministry, the Ministry of Finance of Georgia, the Ministry of Regional Development and Infrastructure of Georgia, the Ministry of Environmental Protection and Agriculture of Georgia, Ministry of Economy and Sustainable Development of Georgia, as well as authorized persons from the Employment Agency and the Social Service Agency.

-In case of the persons provided for in Subparagraph 1(e) of Article 2 of this Program the Compensations will be paid within 10 working days after submission of the application, while in case of the persons provided for in Subparagraph 1(f) of Article 2 of this Program – no later than within 10 working days after the Commission makes the decision.
+In case of the persons determined by the Subparagraph 1(e) of Article 2 of this Program the Compensations will be paid within 10 working days after submission of the application, while in case of the persons determined by the Subparagraph 1(f) of Article 2 of this Program – no later than within 10 working days after the Commission makes the decision.

 The Employment Agency is authorized to sign a Memorandum with LEPL Public Service Development Agency of the Ministry of Justice of Georgia in order to ascertain the grounds for the Compensation under Subparagraphs 5(b) and 5(c) of Article 2 of this Program.